-- Calendar year returns: March 15, 2019. - Fiscal year returns: the 15th day of the third month after the end of the tax year.
+- Calendar year returns: March 15, 2019, or - Fiscal year returns: the 15th day of the third month after the end of your tax year.

-If the due date lands on a weekend or legal holiday, returns and payments electronically made or postmarked the next business day are considered timely.
+If the due date falls on a weekend or legal holiday, returns and payments electronically made or postmarked on the next business day are considered timely.